Kerenza Bryson

 Kerenza Bryson (born 7 September 1998) is a British modern pentathlete.
-She won a bronze medal in the women's individual event at the 2023 World Modern Pentathlon Championships and silver in the team competition.
-Bryson won gold in the individual event at the 2024 European Modern Pentathlon Championships.
-She also represented Great Britain at the 2024 Summer Olympics.
+She won bronze medals in the women's individual event at the 2023 and 2026 World Modern Pentathlon Championships as well as individual gold at the 2024 European Modern Pentathlon Championships.
+Bryson also represented Great Britain at the 2024 Summer Olympics.

 Career

 A keen horse rider and tetrathlon competitor from an early age, Bryson was inspired to get into modern pentathlon when she attended a pony club demonstration by 2008 Olympic silver medalist Heather Fell.
 She joined the Pentathlon Academy at Plymouth College when she was 11 years old and qualified for her first national championships that same year.

 Bryson came eighth individually and won a team bronze medal at the 2017 European Under-24 Modern Pentathlon Championships in Drzonków, Poland.

 At the same venue, she claimed silver in the women's relay and bronze in the team event at the 2019 European Junior Modern Pentathlon Championships.

 Again in Drzonków, later that year Bryson won silver medals in the individual and women's relay events as well as bronze in the team competition at the 2019 World Junior Modern Pentathlon Championships.

 Stepping up into the senior ranks, she won a gold medal alongside Myles Pillage in the mixed relay at the 2019 European Modern Pentathlon Championships on home-soil in Bath, England.

 After registering successive top 10 finishes in the first three Modern Pentathlon World Cup events of the 2022 season, Bryson was selected for her first senior Modern Pentathlon World Championships but went out in the semi-finals of the competition in Alexandria, Egypt.

 She won her first World Cup medals in Sofia, Bulgaria, in May 2023, taking gold in both the women's individual as well as the mixed relay alongside Charlie Brown.

 In August 2023, Bryson won a bronze medal at the Modern Pentathlon World Championships and in doing so she secured Great Britain a quota spot for the 2024 Summer Olympics in Paris.
 She also won silver in the women's team competition at the same competition held in Bath.